 If your car was repossessed shortly before your petition was filed, your car should have been returned to you by now.
 Any pre-petition wage garnishments should have also stopped.

-It’s not just about getting rid of debts – it’s also about your peace of mind.
+Bankruptcy isn’t just about getting rid of debts – it’s also about your peace of mind.

 Believe it or not, the Bankruptcy Code’s “Automatic Stay” provision actually prohibits debt collectors from attempting to contact you or collect money from you.
 The purpose of the automatic stay is to provide you with breathing room to reorganize your financial affairs towards a fresh financial start.